Skip to main content

 Formation Process

-Hematite forms through multiple geological processes.
+Hematite forms through several geological processes.
 It commonly precipitates from iron-rich hydrothermal fluids in veins and replacement deposits, forms as a weathering product of other iron-bearing minerals, and occurs as a primary mineral in igneous rocks.
-Banded iron formations — among the oldest rocks on Earth at 3.8 billion years — contain vast quantities of Hematite, formed when early photosynthetic bacteria began producing oxygen that reacted with dissolved iron in ancient oceans.
-Botryoidal (grape-like) and micaceous (plate-like) crystal habits are common, alongside massive and earthy forms.
+Banded iron formations — some of the oldest rocks on Earth at 3.8 billion years — contain vast quantities of Hematite.
+These formed when early photosynthetic bacteria started producing oxygen that reacted with dissolved iron in ancient oceans.
+Botryoidal (grape-like) and micaceous (plate-like) crystal habits are common, along with massive and earthy forms.

 Varieties